 Directly integrates with your POS

-Online ordering systems like Mad Mobile notify you via your POS whenever an online order is placed.
+Online ordering systems like CAKE notify you via your POS whenever an online order is placed.
 This hands you the controls and lets managers approve of when and what you want to go to the kitchen.

 Communicates important information with your kitchen